Larry A. SilversteinChairman

 Marty BurgerChief Executive Officer

-Marty Burger is Chief Executive Officer of Silverstein Properties, Inc. He leads the company’s day to day activities, and focuses on its acquisition, development and financing efforts in the United States and abroad.
+Marty Burger is chief executive officer of Silverstein Properties.
+He leads the company’s acquisitions, development and fund management efforts in the US and abroad.

 Prior to joining SPI, he was Chairman and Co-Founder of Oberon Media, Inc., the leading casual games platform and solution provider established in 2003.